Should You Use Your Large Language Model to Explore or Exploit?: LLMs as exploitation oracles

+\Cref{fig:numerical} considers a setting with $d = K = 2$ for the $\gptfive$ family (left) and the $\gptfour$ family (right).
+We find that larger models generally perform better than their smaller, distilled counterparts and, conditioned on model size, $\gptfive$ models outperform $\gptfour$ models.
+We also plot a linear regression baseline (blue dashed line), which effectively serves as an upper-bound on the performance of any model, due to the underlying linear structure of our CB puzzle.

-First, we find that $\gptfour$ obtains near-perfect performance on a ``small" puzzle with $K=2$ arms, context dimension $d=1$, and history size $T=50$ (\Cref{fig:cb_small}).
-However, its performance degrades as the problem size increases: see~\Cref{fig:gpt4_worse} for $K=d=2$ and $T=100$.
-Moreover, limited prompt size may prevent processing larger histories. \footnote{\Eg our LLM access points bottomed out at $T\approx \text{100-200}$ for $\gptfour$ and $T\approx \text{1000-2000}$ for $\gptfouro$.}
+While not pictured, all models tend to perform strictly better on smaller problem instances.
+For example, $\gptfour$ performed near-perfectly when $d=1$, $K=2$, and $T=50$.
+However, performance degrades as the problem size grows (e.g., see $\gptfouro$ in~\Cref{fig:cb-main2}).
+Moreover, limited prompt size may prevent processing larger histories.\footnote{\Eg our LLM access points bottomed out at $T\approx \text{100-200}$ for $\gptfour$ and $T\approx \text{1000-2000}$ for $\gptfouro$.}\looseness-1